zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

     ```
     Where `<zwes_loadlib>` is the name of the data set, for example ZWES.SISLOAD.
 The `<zwes_loadlib>` data set must be a PDSE due to language requirements.

     b.
 You must specify the `<zwes_loadlib>` data set in the STEPLIB DD statement of the two PROCLIB JCL members which are used for the cross-memory server's started tasks, so that the appropriate version of the software is loaded correctly.
-Sample JCL for these PROCLIB members is provided in the ZWEXMSTC and ZWESAUX files in the `xmem-server/zss/SAMPLIB` directory.
+Sample JCL for these PROCLIB members is provided in the ZWEXMSTC and ZWEXASTC files in the `xmem-server/zss/SAMPLIB` directory.
 Copy these to your system PROCLIB, such as SYS1.PROCLIB, or your preferred PROCLIB in the JES2 Concatenation.

     Do not add the `<zwes_loadlib>` data set to the system LNKLST or LPALST concatenations.